 What Could Invalidate a California Prenup

 As with any legal document, violating the agreement can invalidate a prenup.
-If a prenup is not appropriately executed when drawn up and signed, it will be invalid.
+As mentioned above, if a prenup is not appropriately executed when drawn up and signed, it will be invalid.
 For example, if the prenup is only a verbal agreement, it will not hold up in a court of law.
 If the couple does not marry after signing a prenup, the prenup will not go into effect.

 If a couple’s circumstances change after marriage, it is possible to change a premarital agreement in California.
 To do so, both spouses must agree to any changes and take the legal steps necessary to change the original prenup.
 Alternatively, the couple could consider a post-nuptial agreement.